Week |

 1) |

-Understand basic medical and occupational therapy concepts and define the role of occupational therapy in maintaining and improving health. |
+Describes the basic concepts of basic medical sciences and occupational therapy and the role of occupational therapy in promoting and maintaining health. |

 5 |